 This is a bit of a cliché, but remember, you should never put yourself into debt just to impress your loved ones.
 Whatever holiday you celebrate, it’s never about the gifts.
 Most of your loved ones would likely be uncomfortable with lavish gifts if they know it’s beyond your means.
 As for small children, what they will remember is not if they got the trendiest toy, but instead, the memories you made.

 Keep track of your spending and credit

 However you do it, tracking your spending ensures two things.
-1) you are not surprised when your credit card bill comes, and 2) it forces you to be more intentional about your spending.
-It becomes harder to justify that third $5 peppermint mocha when you have to record it.
+1) You are not surprised when your credit card bill comes, and 2) it forces you to be more intentional about your spending.
+It becomes harder to justify that third five dollar peppermint mocha when you have to record it.
 Track your spending, especially when using credit, which will help you protect your credit score.

 Pay your bills on time

 This may sound like a no-brainer, but the holidays are hectic.
 You find yourself setting up for the holiday, ensuring you have everything you need for Christmas dinner, that you have the right gifts for everyone on your list, all while staying on top of your regular day-to-day.

 It’s not surprising if a bill or two slips your mind after they’re past due, but this could really affect your credit score.
 One way to prevent this common misfortune is to keep track of not just your spending, but your payments.
 Once you have that down, you can set up automatic payments through most banks online.
 This way, it’s done and you can spare the mental energy for the important things!
 Just be certain that all of your information is filled out correctly to avoid over or underpaying for certain bills.

 There is a lot to keep track of… but look for inaccuracies